 7. Hard starting condition

 The start-up moment for any car engine is very critical.
-The fuel mixture has to be close to perfect or the spark plugs will not have enough fuel to ignite the fuel, or it will get drowned, and they will not be able to create an ignition at all.
+The fuel mixture has to be close to perfect, or the spark plugs will not have enough fuel to ignite the fuel, or they will be drowned and unable to generate ignition at all.

 8. The engine does not start at all